 Have you ever booked a budget hotel only to find the nearby parking is extortionate?

-Parking can drastically effect the total cost of your stay!
+Parking can drastically affect the total cost of your stay!

 Always look for accommodation with free parking or use Parkopedia to check nearby prices before booking.